Cray-HPE/docs-csm/operations/configuration_management/Worker_Upgrade_Node_Personalization.md

     - name: ncn-personalization
     ```

-1. (`ncn-m#`) Use the `management-bootprep-node-personalization.yaml` file as input when customizing the new NCN worker node image with CFS in the CSM documentation.

 1. (`ncn-m#`) Acquire a copy of the current CPE and Analytics products CFS configuration values already in use.
- Obtain the values for the `cloneUrl`, `commit`, and `playbook` lines for each of those two layers in the next step to ensure that when the nodes boot later during upgrade, they come up with the desired configuration for CPE and Analytics.
+ Obtain the values for the `cloneUrl`, `commit`, and `playbook` lines for each of those two layers in the next step to ensure that they are personalized with the desired configuration for CPE and Analytics.

     ```bash
     cray cfs components describe <ncn-xname> --format json